WarrenDavies/canvas-sunset-animation/README.md

 # Canvas Sunset Animation

-This is the background sunset animation from the Ninja Climber gamem which you can find [here](https://github.com/WarrenDavies/Ninja-Platfoms).
+This is the background sunset animation from the Ninja Climber game which you can find [here](https://github.com/WarrenDavies/Ninja-Platfoms).